 OTHER POTENTIAL BENEFITS:

-Other potential benefits include the possibility of introducing vaccines into GM crops, longer self life for crops.
+Other potential benefits include the possibility of introducing vaccines into GM crops, the longer shelf life for crops.

 CURRENT FURTHER RESEARCH

-Research is being conducted into concerns such as any cross contamination or cross pollination concerns or the creation of new allergens.
-Rigorous safety testing has been implemented for GM crops to help help with these concerns.
+Research is being conducted into concerns such as any cross contamination or cross-pollination concerns or the creation of new allergens.
+Rigorous safety testing has been implemented for GM crops to help with these concerns.
 The Food Allergy Service, maintained by the Institute of Food Research in the United Kingdom, asserts that “to date, no food derived from GMOs has been found to cause new allergies.”

 One fear around GM foods is that it is in everything we eat which is technically true if you consider substances such as high-fructose corn syrup used in the United States.
 While HFCS is derived from GM corn (meaning it technically contain GM food) however the end result from corn to HFCS means there is no trace of genetic modification in the end product.
 It is indistinguishable from any other form of HFCS.